 The Gainesville Municipal Court now offers an E-Court Appearance option.
-E-Court allows defendants to dispose of eligible cases (see eligibility requirements below) via a video conference with the judge through the use of ZOOM either on your computer or wireless device.
-E-Court is completely voluntary and is offered to defendants who are unable to come to the Gainesville Municipal Court in person to dispose of their case(s).
+E-Court allows defendants to dispose of eligible cases (see eligibility requirements below) via a video conference with the judge using the free application Zoom, either on your computer or on wireless device.
+E-Court is completely voluntary and is offered to defendants who are unable to appear at the Gainesville Municipal Court in person to dispose of their case(s).

 Attending an E-Court Appearance allows defendants to:

 - Enter a plea of guilty or no contest.
 Defendants who plead GUILTY or NO CONTEST via the E-Court Appearances have the same opportunities for payment plans, compliance dismissals, drivers safety courses, or deferred dispositions.

 - Request an extension of the due dates established by previous judgment.
 You will need to be prepared to provide extenuating circumstances to the judge as to why an extension is needed.

 - Enter a plea of NOT GUILTY and request a trial by judge or trial by jury on a later date.
 Please note that trials are not held via the E-Court Appearance video conference and will require the defendant to appear in person at the courtroom of the Gainesville Municipal Court.